s-afrid/My-boiler-plates/react-popup/README.md

   );
 }
 ```
+- It gets dispatch from Redux to send actions.

+- When the button is clicked, it dispatches openPopup() — turning isOpen to true.

+- That makes the popup appear, even though you’re on the About Page.
 ### ✅ Result:
 Now your popup can be opened from any page, all handled by Redux state.